 When updating the BIOS, choose the location where the BIOS file is saved.
-The following procedure assumes that you save the BIOS file to a floppy disk.
+The following procedure assumes that you save the BIOS file to a USB flash drive.

-Insert the floppy disk containing the BIOS file into the floppy disk drive.
+Insert the USB flash drive containing the BIOS file into the computer.
 In the main menu of Q-Flash, use the up or down arrow key to select Update BIOS from Drive and press <Enter>.

 - The Save Main BIOS to Drive option allows you to save the current BIOS file. - Q-Flash only supports USB flash drive or hard drives using FAT32/16/12 file system. - If the BIOS update file is saved to a hard drive in RAID/AHCI mode or a hard drive attached to an independent IDE/SATA controller, use the <End> key during the POST to access Q-Flash. - 2.
-Select Floppy A and press <Enter>.
+Select HDD 0-0 and press <Enter>.